 The wind estimate and the production analysis must be such that the client can assess how uncertainties affect the project value and profitability.

 A detailed loss analysis is always included in the production analysis.
-We have done several studies to evaluate the accuracy of the loss estimates as it significantly affects the project’s financial model.
+We have done several studies to evaluate the accuracy of the loss estimates as it significantly affects the project’s financing model.
 On the Finnish market an interesting part of the loss analysis are the losses caused by icing.
-We have published articles and held lectures on the subject at for example Wind Europe events.